 Svante Arrhenius, a founding father of physical chemistry, received the 1903 Nobel Prize for his electrolytic theory of dissociation, which states that molecules of acids, bases, and salts dissociate into ions when dissolved in water.

-The race for a commercially viable route to aluminum was won in 1886 by two young men working independently—Paul Héroult in France and Charles M. Hall, with the assistance of his sister Julia, in the United States.
+The race for a commercially viable route to aluminum was won in 1886 by two young men working independently—Paul Héroult in France and Charles M. Hall in the United States.

 An American inventor and entrepreneur, Edward G. Acheson discovered silicon carbide, which he called "carborundum."